-7.6.16 Promulgate rules for each Class I, Class II or Class III game allowed under this Gaming Act to govern the conduct of such games.
+7.6.16 Promulgate rules governing the conduct of each Class I, Class II or Class III game allowed under this Gaming Act.

 7.6.17 Comply with a Tribal conflict of interest policy to ensure that Commissioners are free from corruption, undue influence, compromise, and conflicting interests in the conduct of their business.